ShanePAustin/pands/README.md

 File | Description
 -----|-------------
-grade.py	|		A program that reads in a student mark and prints a grade is Even.py		|	A program that asks the user to enter in a number, and the tells the user if the number is even or odd.
+grade.py	|		A program that reads in a student mark and prints a grade isEven.py		|	A program that asks the user to enter in a number, and the tells the user if the number is even or odd.

 ### Lab 4.2